yusoofsh/mangoleh/content/projects/mangoleh.md

 showInProjects: true
 ---

 This site.
-Based on brittanychiang.com.
+It is a fork of brittanychiang.com